elguille2/Learn-Data-Structures-and-Algorithms/README.md

 2. **Insertion and Deletion**:
     - **ArrayList**: Inserting or deleting elements at the end of the list is fast (O(1)), but at the beginning or middle of the list, it can be slow (O(n)) because elements need to be shifted.
-    - **LinkedList**: Insertion and deletion are faster (O(1)) at the beginning or end of the list, and generally more efficient than `ArrayList` for these operations.
+    - **LinkedList**: Insertion and deletion are faster (O(1)) at the beginning or end of the list, and generally more efficient than `ArrayList` for these operations in such cases.
 However, inserting or deleting in the middle requires traversal (O(n)).

 #### Situational Recommendations